RishOnBash/rosalind-solutions/README.md

 # rosalind-solutions

-This repository is a collection of the solutions from [rosalind](https://rosalind.info).
+This repository is a collection of the solutions from [Rosalind](https://rosalind.info).
-Each specific problems are coded as per how rosalind list on their site.
-It contains various methods to solve a specific problem.
+Each directory names are as per the problem code which contains various methods (or i would say programming language) to solve that problem, with a README which describes my approach to solving that problem in contrast to which programming language is efficient way to solve that problem.

 ## Why?
 - To able solve the same problem in languages i know.
 - Which will ultimately help me to understand the language better.

+### Also why...?
+- Just because Python is recommended and is simple it's not always the right approach to the given problem.
+- If problem statement requires text manipulation then no doubt Awk is way more superiour and faster than Python.
+- Given that there are areas where you need Python to do that specific problem which can't be done with other languages.
+- Initialy, C was not on my list, i do it because it's fun to do, and also i am learning, so this might be good place to apply that knowledge.

 ### My account
 * [Rosalind accout](https://rosalind.info/users/rishonbash/)